Q. What is a proton?

 Q. Are there any side effects?

 A. Proton therapy does not produce the serious side effects associated with conventional X-ray radiation and has been found to be particularly effective in brain and spinal cord tumors where secondary radiation from traditional X-rays can lead to learning disabilities, reduced IQ scores and other potential lifelong side effects.

 Q. Does my child have to stay overnight?

-A. No. Proton therapy is an outpatient treatment performed in the Scripps Proton Therapy Center.
+A. No. Proton therapy is an outpatient treatment performed at the California Protons Cancer Therapy Center.